 At St David's C of E Primary School we review our SEND budget throughout the year and allocate our SEND funds carefully in order to support our SEND cohort.
-This is monitored by governors and through the use of the Devon SEND Funding Evaluation Tool.
+This is monitored by Ventrus' Executive Leadership Team and through the use of the Devon SEND Funding Evaluation Tool.

-Personal Budgets
+6.1 Personal Budgets